Celebration (Norman Brown album)

-Celebration is the fourth studio album of jazz guitarist Norman Brown released in 1999 on Warner Bros.
+Celebration is the fourth studio album by jazz guitarist Norman Brown, released in 1999 on Warner Bros.
 Records.
 The album reached No. 2 on the Billboard Contemporary Jazz Albums chart and No. 4 on the Billboard Top Jazz Albums chart.

 Overview

-Brown covered The Stylistics' "You Make Me Feel Brand New" on the album.
+Brown covered the Stylistics' "You Make Me Feel Brand New" on the album.

-A song from the LP called "Rain" also reached No. 15 on the Billboard Adult R&B Songs chart.
+A song from the LP called "Rain" reached No. 15 on the Billboard Adult R&B Songs chart.